Core Content: Workloads & Expectations

 - Consensus timing too slow (increase duration)

-- Too many validators restarted simultaneously
+- Too many nodes restarted simultaneously

 - Nodes crashed after restart (check logs)